muratk5n/thirdwave/en/index.md

 ---

-There he is, his best friend
+There he is, the best friend

 [[-]](mbl/2022/ejagoffcyber.jpg)